monosource/radare2-explorations/intro/basics.md

 Usage: [.][times][cmd][~grep][@[@iter]addr!size][|>pipe] ;
 ```

 This is the command format for radare2.
-Although this looks cryptic, only the command itself is mandatory and it will operate using some default values as we will see further on.
+Although this looks cryptic, only the command itself is mandatory, and it will operate using some default values as we will see further on.

 If you have some experience working with \*nix shell, Vim, sed, awk, then learning radare2's commands will be *slightly* more intuitive.

 ### Current seek

-In general (i.e. default behaviour), each command has a point of reference, which is usually the current position in memory, indicated by the prompt.
-Any printing, writing or analysis commands will be performed at the current point.
+In general (i.e. default behavior), each command has a point of reference, which is usually the current position in memory, indicated by the prompt.
+Any printing, writing or analysis commands will be performed at the current offset (address) in the file.
 For example:

 ```
 [0x004048c5]> pd 1